aspose-total/Aspose.Total-Products/total/en/net/conversion/xslfo-to-tga/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert XSLFO file to TGA via C#" h2="Export XSLFO to TGA within .NET applications without using Adobe<sup>&reg;</sup> Acrobat Reader or any other third party applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily create, manipulate, convert, and export documents within any .NET application.
+It includes a wide range of components, such as Aspose.PDF for .NET, Aspose.Imaging for .NET, and more.
+With Aspose.Total for .NET, you can easily export XSLFO to TGA image within any .NET applications in two simple steps.

+The first step is to use Aspose.PDF for .NET to export XSLFO to JPEG.
+Aspose.PDF for .NET is a powerful PDF manipulation API that enables developers to create, read, edit, and convert PDF documents within any .NET application.
+It provides a wide range of features, such as creating PDF documents from scratch, converting PDF documents to other formats, adding annotations, and more.
+With Aspose.PDF for .NET, you can easily export XSLFO to JPEG.

+The second step is to use Aspose.Imaging for .NET to convert JPEG to TGA.
+Aspose.Imaging for .NET is an advanced image processing API that enables developers to create, edit, and convert images within any .NET application.
+It provides a wide range of features, such as creating images from scratch, converting images to other formats, resizing images, and more.
+With Aspose.Imaging for .NET, you can easily convert JPEG to TGA.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily export XSLFO to TGA image within any .NET applications in two simple steps.
-First of all, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export XSLFO to JPEG.
-After that, by using [Aspose.Imaging for .NET](https://products.aspose.com/imaging/net/) Image Processing API, you can convert JPEG to TGA.
+In conclusion, with Aspose.Total for .NET, you can easily export XSLFO to TGA image within any .NET applications in two simple steps.
+First of all, by using Aspose.PDF for .NET, you can export XSLFO to JPEG.
+After that, by using Aspose.Imaging for .NET Image Processing API, you can convert JPEG to TGA.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}